 Smart phones, specialized apps, voice assistance, ipads, lap tops and a host of electronic devices and programs are all available and often free.

-We have a list of 61 pages of IOS apps that are useful to low vision patients.
-Contact us for a free copy.
+We have a list of apps that are useful to low vision patients.

 Some useful tips for making life easier:

 - Explore the accessibility section on your laptop/ desktop to increase font size and boldness.

 - Change the contrast, increase the size of your icons.